skassam21/news-react-app/Solutions.md

 Our application was built with webpack and Reactjs.
 Further information about your application can be found on the readme.md

-Here are the list of pages:
+Here are the list of pages of the application:
-- First page gets to know your tastes and chooses a bunch of new channels to follow
-- Second page shows you the top stories for each news channel - you can sort them, change their order, and filter by channel
+- First page is the landing page
+- After you press `Get Started`, the application takes you through a quiz with three questions to get to know your tastes and interests
+- After the quiz, you are shown the new stories that fit your tastes and interests
-- Third page is a settings page that lets you change the channels that you are subscribed to
+- Lastly, there is a modal when you click on the icon in the top right corner that lets you choose the new stories you want to see

 ## Debugging and Testing